originphp/framework/origin/docs/controllers/components.md

     public function startup(){}

     /**
-     * This is called after the controller action.
+     * This is called after the controller action but before the controller shutdown */ public function shutdown(){}
-     */
-    public function shutdown(){}
 ````